csunibo/informabot/README.md

 Puts together a summary for a given course, featuring its `name`, Virtuale link (`virtuale`), Teams link (`teams`), official `website` link, as well as the email addresses of the `professors`.

-#### `update`

-Pulls from the original repo and reloads all of the JSON files, without restarting the bot.
-It can only be run by administrators in a general group.
-If it is not run in a general group, a `noYear` message is sent.
-Otherwise, if it is not run by an administrator, a `noMod` message is sent.
-Otherwise the update is attempted, and the `started` message is sent.
-At the end of the operation, depending on the outcome, either the `ended` or the `failed` message may be sent.

 ### Memes